Ging Gang Goolie: Versions

-The century long popularity of Ging Gang is reflected by its inclusion (with various spellings and settings) in song books and records and other media all over the world - and today by the large number of youtube videos from different sources and with different purposes: scouts, orchestras, fitness/dance classes, night club, etc.

-In 1926, the probably earliest commercial record with a version of Ging Gang, Kinkan, was recorded in New York by the Columbia Phonograph Company: an arrangement for male choir, “Kinkan-Halvan”, with "Gleeklubben” in Brooklyn and the musical group "Lyran".
-The second part, “Halvan”, is a drinking song from the 1860-ies..
+In 1926, the probably earliest commercial record with a version of Ging Gang, Kinkan, was recorded in New York by the Columbia Phonograph Company: an arrangement for male choir Kinkan-Halvan, with Gleeklubben in Brooklyn and the musical group Lyran.
+The second part, "Halvan", is a drinking song from the 1860s.

 In 1969, a version was recorded by British comedic group The Scaffold.
 Released as a single, "Gin Gan Goolie" reached number 38 on the UK Singles Chart.

-In 1978, British parody satire band The Rutles recorded a version of the song.
-The song was only released in the UK, and never officially released as part of an album.

 In 1991 Dorothy Unterschutz, a Canadian Scout Leader from Edmonton, wrote a dramatization of the song in the form of a tale named "The Great Grey Ghost Elephant".
 It was published in Scouts Canada's The Leader magazine in the 1991 June–July Issue (p.
 7).
-The tale has also become a hit.